rayandasoriya/PipelineProject-DevOps/README.md

 + Tomcat - Used to setup Tomcat server to host the iTrust Application.
 ```
 The setup of the Jenkins server should take about 10 minutes to execute.
 You can then trigger a build event by pushing to `iTrust` repo to initiate the deployment of iTrust, and to `Checkbox.io` repo to initiate the deployment of Checkbox.io cluster with Docker and Kubernetes.

+### Infrastructure Upgrade

+For this part of the milestone, we used Docker along with Kubernetes to deploy the Checkbox.io service on `three` nodes to make it resistant to node failures.
+We seperated the rendering for markdown into a seperate microservice, the repo to which can be found [here](https://github.com/jubeenshah/checkbox.io/tree/infra-upgrade).

+We then used [AWS Kops](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/) to manage the Kubernetes Cluster.

 ### Monitoring Analysis...
 Something special :fire: